lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 For large structs, it may be inefficient to create a struct on the stack and copy it to the output, as done above.
 You can use a pointer type instead.
 See [below](#dynamically-allocated-arrays) for details.

-Note that in subsequent reactions, the values of the struct persist.
-Hence, this technique can be very efficient if a large struct is modified only slightly in each of a sequence of reactions.

 A reactor receiving the struct message uses the struct as normal in C:
 ```lf-c
 reactor Print() {